grafana/grafana/docs/sources/visualizations/time-series/index.md

 ### Line interpolation

-This option controls how the graph should interpolates the series line.
+This option controls how the graph interpolates the series line.

 ![Line interpolation option](http://localhost:3002/static/img/docs/time-series-panel/line-interpolation-option.png)

-- **Linear** - Points are joined by straight lines.
+- **Linear:** Points are joined by straight lines.
-- **Smooth** - Points are joined by curved lines resulting in smooth transitions between points.
+- **Smooth:** Points are joined by curved lines that smooths transitions between points.
-- **Step before** - The line is displayed as steps between points.
+- **Step before:** The line is displayed as steps between points.
 Points are rendered at the end of the step.
-- **Step after** - Line is displayed as steps between points.
+- **Step after:** The line is displayed as steps between points.
 Points are rendered at the beginning of the step.

 ### Line style